cloudfleet/blog/content/drafts/richard-stallman-on-data-autonomy.md

 control of your own data.

-Richard M. Stallman initiated the [Free Software Movement](http://www.fsf.org/) that brought us great things like GNU/Linux and was a great inspiration for CloudFleet.
+Richard M. Stallman initiated the [Free Software Movement](http://www.fsf.org/) that brought us great things like the [GNU/Linux operating system](http://gnu.org/gnu/linux-and-gnu.html) and was a great inspiration for CloudFleet.
 He gave us his statement at the Indie Tech Summit in July 2014 in Brighton.

 Listen to him explain why it is important to take control of your own data.